mrmagic2020/The-Hangman-Game/README.md

 - Integrated in terminal - simply enter `hangman` to play!

-- (Planned) Customize your game!
+- (Planned for v1.1.0) Customize your game!
 Decide what word length you want.

-- (Planned) Add new words to offline word base to enjoy the game offline.
+- (Planned for v1.2.0) Add new words to offline word base to enjoy the game offline.

+- (Planned for v1.3.0) Earn achievements!

 ## How to Play